athackst/athackst.github.io/_articles/aws-deepracer-4-joy-onboard.md

 Replace 'your_hostname' with the hostname of the computer you set up as the local docker registry.

-> Note: `your_hostname.local` uses avahi to resolve the appropriate IP address.
+> :pencil: **Note** `your_hostname.local` uses avahi to resolve the appropriate IP address.
 This is normally preferred since routers typically dynamically assign IP addresses and this lets you reference a specific device without having to know what the IP address is, and without having to updated it.
 If avahi doesn't work on your network for some reason, you can replace `your_hostname.local` with an IP address.

 Now you can pull the docker image!